biolink/biolinkml/tests/test_biolink_model/output/markdown_no_image/DiseaseOrPhenotypicFeatureAssociationToLocationAssociation.md

 ### Own

  * [disease or phenotypic feature association to location association➞object](disease_or_phenotypic_feature_association_to_location_association_object.md)  <sub>REQ</sub>
+    * Description: anatomical entity in which the disease or feature is found
     * range: [AnatomicalEntity](AnatomicalEntity.md)

 ### Inherited from disease or phenotypic feature association to thing association: